indeedeng/status/README.md

 Healthchecks are pages within applications that take all the dependencies and dump their statuses in a JSON format They can help shed light into services that are currently unavailable or unhealthy.
-This feature is only available through the status-web package, but sim
+This feature is only available through the status-web package.

 ### Failing Healthchecks